 A trader can achieve maximum gain (keep 100% of the premium collected when selling an option) by having their short option expire worthless.

-In general, David Jaffee does NOT recommend holding options through expiration because closing trades early will typically lead to less risk and greater overall returns.
+In general, David Jaffee does NOT recommend holding options through expiration because closing trades early will typically lead to less risk and greater overall returns (when deploying capital efficiently).

 Naked Options: Risk vs. Reward